On stochastic stabilization of sampled systems: Generalizations and applications

 with bounded noise $Z_t$.
-Suppose there exists a CLF $L$ with a decay condition
+Suppose there exists a (in general non-smooth) CLF $L$ with a decay condition

-If $\sigma$ is uniformly bounded, there exists a map $\mu: \X \ra \U_\X$ that, applied in \SH mode, practically stochastically stabilizes the system in mean and mean square. \end{thm}
+If $\sigma$ is uniformly bounded or does not dominate $\alpha_3$ in growth anywhere except for vicinity of the origin, there exists a map $\mu: \X \ra \U_\X$ that, applied in \SH mode, practically stochastically stabilizes the system in mean with $\rho$ (see Definition \ref{dfn:pract-stab}) depending on noise properties and $\beta$ of \eqref{eqn:subgrad-beta}. \end{thm}

 Regarding robustness properties, the presented derivations may be generalized to the case of uncertainty.
 Whereas the system and actuator uncertainties are relatively easy to address, the major problem is measurement noise \cite{Clarke2011-discont-stabilization}.
 Still, the method of inf-convolutions described above can be shown robust in this regard \cite{Osinenko2019-rob-pract-stab}.
-Merging this with Theorem \ref{thm:stoch-stab-nonsmooth} could achieve the desired robustness, but it is left for future work due to the scope limitation.
+Merging this with Theorem \ref{thm:stoch-stab-nonsmooth} could achieve the desired robustness, but it is left for future work.

-\textbf{Experimental study.} An experimental study of mobile robot parking was performed to demonstrate the effects of the developed theory (see Fig. \ref{fig:experim}).
-Experiments were performed under practical white Gaussian noise of varying power introduced into the system.

-We used the above described method of inf-convolutions and the model $(\dot x_1, \dot x_2, \dot x_3)^\top = (u_1, u_2, x_1 u_2 - x_2 u_1 )^\top $ with a corresponding non-smooth CLF $L(x) = x_1^2 + x_2^2 +2 x_3^2 - 2 |x_3|\sqrt{x_1^2 + x_2^2}$ \cite{Braun2017-feedback}, which is global and the control actions are confined to $[-1,1]^2$, thus avoiding the above described boundedness problem.
-Notice that for a fixed noise power parameter, the decrease of the sampling time has limited effect, which may be related to the $\rho$-term described in Definition \ref{dfn:conv-mean} and Theorem \ref{thm:stoch-stab}.